 Furthermore, we've included an introductory book list of titles ideals for children aged 9 to 11, featuring Kwame Alexander, Shaun Tan, R J Palacio and Margueritte Abouet, to help you and your class jump in to the diverse world of graphic novels.

-If you are inspired by the use of graphic novels and comics to support literacy, take a look at these highlights from our 2021 Primary Conference which featured former comics laureate, Hannah Berry, and this blog from Mike Sterling, Head of Beano Studios Scotland.
+If you are inspired by the use of graphic novels and comics to support literacy, take a look at these highlights from our 2021 Primary Conference which featured former comics laureate, Hannah Berry, and this blog from Mike Stirling, Head of Beano Studios Scotland.